Literary Lisbon by Oona Patrick

 —trans. by Landeg White, 1997

 Portuguese culture today reflects the influences of centuries of exploration, trade, colonialism, intermarriage, slavery, revolt, and war.
 Its literature is multiplied by the literatures coming out of the country’s island territories and former colonies, without which Portuguese literature cannot be fully understood.

-Among the many Portuguese and Lusophone writers whose experiences outside of continental Portugal have shaped their work are Teolinda Gersão, José Eduardo Agualusa, Ruy Cinatti, Mia Couto, and António Lobo Antunes.
+Among the many Portuguese and Lusophone writers whose experiences or ancestry beyond continental Portugal have shaped their work are Teolinda Gersão, José Eduardo Agualusa, Ruy Cinatti, Mia Couto, Djaimilia Pereira de Almeida, and António Lobo Antunes.
 Antunes (1942–) was forced to serve as a doctor with the Portuguese Army in Angola during the country’s war for independence (1961–74), which, in a rough parallel, might be considered Portugal’s Vietnam War.
 It’s said that recent Portuguese fiction, with its newfound emphasis on this experience, appeals to Americans in particular for this reason.

 Antunes has a phantasmagorical and yet grounded vision.
 Here is the beginning of a long riff on an imagined underwater Lisbon from The Natural Order of Things (1992, trans. by Richard Zenith): “Lisbon, my friend, is a submerged city, the water closes over our heads, the clouds are just floating masses of seaweed, the mannequins of tailor shops are mermaids without heads.”
 While some imply that the strain of magical realism found in much contemporary Portuguese literature is a transplant, there is also a convincing argument that it emerged organically from Lusophone cultures, with one example being the magic traditions native to some isolated villages in Madeira.